SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

 > The descent to hell is easy;
 > Night and day the door to black Dis is open.
 > But to retrace the steps and escape to the air,
-> This is the task, this is the hard work.
+> That is the task, this is the hard work.

 Genius builds over generations, but any fool can burn.